gbeltrao/squidex-docs/01-getting-started/02-building.md

     dotnet restore
     dotnet publish --configuration Release --output "../../publish"

+Please note that on windows you might need python installed to be able to build node-sass.
 We recommend to build Squidex with docker, because it ensures that you have a clean environment.
 Because of the docker [layers](http://bitjudo.com/blog/2014/03/13/building-efficient-dockerfiles-node-dot-js/) the build is not much slower and can be even faster in some situations.